-Our study focuses on a generalized AMP (GAMP) method proposed in \cite{Rangan:11-ISIT} and rigorously analyzed in \cite{JavMon:12-arXiv}.
+Our study focuses on a Generalized AMP (GAMP) method proposed in \cite{Rangan:11-ISIT} and rigorously analyzed in \cite{JavMon:12-arXiv}.
 We consider this algorithm since many other variants of AMP are special cases of this general procedure.
 The GAMP method has two common versions: max-sum GAMP for the MAP estimation of the vectors $\xbf$ and $\zbf$ for the problem in Fig.~\ref{fig:linMixMod}; and sum-product GAMP for approximate inference of the posterior marginals.

 For both versions of GAMP, the algorithms produce estimates $\xbf$ and $\zbf$ along with certain ``quadratic'' terms.
-Our first main result (Theorem~\ref{thm:gampMS}) shows that the fixed points $(\xbfhat,\zbfhat)$ of the max-sum GAMP are critical points of the optimization \eqref{eq:xzOpt}.
+Our first main result (Theorem~\ref{thm:gampMS}) shows that the fixed points $(\xbfhat,\zbfhat)$ of max-sum GAMP are critical points of the optimization \eqref{eq:xzOpt}.
 In addition, the quadratic terms can be considered as diagonal approximations of the inverse Hessian of the objective function.
-For sum-product GAMP, we provide a variational interpretation of the algorithm's fixed points.
-Specifically, we show (Theorem~\ref{thm:gampSP}) that the algorithm's fixed points can be interpreted as means and variances of a certain Gaussian mean-field approximation of the posterior distribution. \iftoggle{conference}{
+For sum-product GAMP, we show (Theorem~\ref{thm:gampSP}) that the algorithm's fixed points are stationary points of a certain energy function.

-A full version of the paper \cite{RanSRFC:13-arxiv} includes all the proofs and more detailed discussions. }{ The results are compared against the well-known characterization of fixed points of standard loopy BP \cite{WeissFree:01,Heskes:03,YedidiaFW:03,OppWin:05}. }
+A conference version of this paper appeared in \cite{RanSRFC:13-ISIT}.
+This paper includes all the proofs and more extensive discussion regarding relations between GAMP and classic optimization and free energy minimization techniques.
+In addition, since the publication of the conference version of this paper in \cite{RanSRFC:13-ISIT}, several other works such as \cite{Krzakala:14-ISITbethe,kabashima2014phase,RanSchFle:14-ISIT,Rangan:arxiv:15} have built on the ideas and these are also discussed.